browserengineering/book/book/visual-effects.md

             child.paint(display_list, paint_offset_x, paint_offset_y)
 ```

-Here we're not just drawing the image though---we're also doing something
+Here we're not just drawing the image though, we're also clipping it to the
-new that we haven't seen before.
-We are applying a *clip*.
-A clip is a way
-to cut off parts of a drawing that exceed a given set of bounds.
-Here we are
-asking to clip to the rect that bounds the element, because the
-image for `background-image`  never exceeds the size of the element.
+size of the layout object.
-Clips have to be preceded by a call to `Save`, which says to Skia to
-snapshot the current parameters to the canvas, so that when `Restore` is called
-later these parameters (including presence or absence of a clip) can be
-restored.[^not-savelayer]

 This example should clip out parts of the image:

     <div style="width:100px; height:100px;background-image:
         url('/avatar.png')">